atheiman/better-chef-rundeck/README.md

 Seriously, go read it.
 It's not even long and it will make understanding this next bit *much* easier.

 Specify which Chef node attributes should be in the returned data (`filter_result`) using GET parameters. **If these GET parameters are not set, the normal Chef attributes will be returned (which may or may not be what is wanted, especially in a very large environment).** Specify the attribute name as the GET param and the Chef attribute path as a comma-delimited list (`some,attribute,path`, `languages,ruby,version`) as the value of the GET param.
 So to convert the attribute `['really']['deep']['attr']` into the attribute `short`, use the GET param `short=really,deep,attr`.
+If a value is not provided for the GET param, the key will be used as the value (`?ipaddress=ipaddress` is unnecessary, you can get the same result with `?ipaddress`).

 ### Example `filter_result` GET parameters